uzh/tccf/README.md

  - TC-MF1
  - S-MF

-For more details, please consult this paper:
+For more details, please consult this paper or contact the authors:

 [1] Paudel, Bibek, Thilo Haas, and Abraham Bernstein.
 "Fewer Flops at the Top: Accuracy, Diversity, and Regularization in Two-Class Collaborative Filtering."
 Proceedings of the Eleventh ACM Conference on Recommender Systems.
 ACM, 2017.